Skip to content

 1.5: Applications from public bodies

 Fill in this section if you would like to apply as a public body such as a Local Authority or an NHS trust.
-Please give us the full name of the public body.
+Please give us the full name of the public body and specify the type of public body.
 The name you give will be the name on any Land Drainage Consent we grant.
-Please specify what type of public body you are.

 1.6: Your interest in the land

 We need to know what interest you have in the land where the works will be carried out (for example, whether you are the landowner or tenant).
-If any work will be carried out on land that you do not own, you will need permission from whoever owns the land.
-In the instance you do not own the land, a copy of written permission from the landowner must be provided and submitted as part of the application.
-Without this the application will not be processed.
+If any work will be carried out on land that you do not own, written permission from the landowner must be obtained and submitted as part of the application.
+Without this, the application will not be processed.

 We need to be able to easily identify where the proposed works will be carried out.
-Please give details of the location of the site and attach a location plan (at a scale of 1:1250) with the works and structures clearly marked.
+Please give details of the location of the works and attach a location plan (ideally at a scale of 1:1250) with the works and structures clearly marked.

 You can find the Grid Reference of your site from our web mapping system.
 Go to our online mapping system.
 Search for your site using the location search box or ‘drop the pin’ tool on your site location.
 Hover over the pin and the grid references will be shown in the pop-up box in the map window.

-You can find the names of any Ordinary Watercourses in Leicester on our online flood risk mapping system.
+You can find the names of any Ordinary Watercourses in Leicester on our Flood Risk Map.

 Please tell us the number of structures you need consent for, clearly stating whether they are temporary or permanent in nature.